DOGE-Train: Discrete Optimization on GPU with End-to-end Training

 where the last term ensures feasibility of updated Lagrange variables w.r.t.\ the dual problem~\eqref{eq:dual-problem}.

-\subsection{Graph neural network}
+\subsection{Graph Neural Network}

-We train a graph neural network (GNN) to predict the parameters $\alpha, \omega$ of Alg.~\ref{alg:parallel-mma} and also the non-parametric update $\theta$ for~\eqref{eq:non-parametric-update}.
+We train a graph neural network (GNN) to predict the parameters $\alpha, \omega \in \R^{\lvert \lambda \vert}$ of Alg.~\ref{alg:parallel-mma} and also the non-parametric update $\theta \in \R^{\lvert \lambda \vert}$ for~\eqref{eq:non-parametric-update}.
 To this end we encode the dual problem~\eqref{eq:dual-problem} on a bipartite graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$.
 Its nodes correspond to primal variables $\I$ and subproblems $\J$ i.e., $\mathcal{V} = \I \cup \J$ and edges $\E = \{ij \mid i \in \I, j \in \J_i\}$ correspond to Lagrange multipliers.
 We need to predict values of $\alpha_{ij}$, $\omega_{ij}$ and $\theta_{ij}$ for each edge $ij$ in $\E$.
-We associate features $f = (f_\I, f_\J, f_\E)$ with each entity of the graph which capture the current state of Alg.~\ref{alg:parallel-mma}.
-Additionally, we encode a number of quantities as features which can make learning easier.
-For example, a history of previous dual objectives for each subproblem is encoded in the constraint nodes and minimizers of each subproblem (which correspond to a subgradient of the dual problem~\eqref{eq:dual-problem}) are encoded in the edge features $f_\E$.
+We associate features $f = (f_\I, f_\J, f_\E)$ with each entity (nodes, edges) of the bipartite graph.
+Lagrange multipliers $\lambda^{\old}$ and deferred min-marginals $M^{\old}$ encode the current state of Alg.~\ref{alg:parallel-mma} as a part of edge features.
+Additionally, we encode a number of quantities as features which can allow the GNN to make better updates.
+Specifically, a subgradient of the dual problem~\eqref{eq:dual-problem} is encoded in the edge features $f_\E$ and a history of previous dual objectives for each subproblem is encoded in the constraint features $f_\J$.
+This enables our GNN to effectively utilize more information in parameter prediction than conventional hand-designed updates rules can manage.
+For example~\cite{abbas2021fastdog} can get stuck in suboptimal fixed points due to zero min-marginal differences~\cite{werner2019relative}.
+Since the GNN additionally has access to subgradient of the dual problem it can escape such fixed points.
 A complete list of features is provided in the Appendix.

-\paragraph{Message passing} To perform message passing we use the transformer based graph convolution scheme of~\cite{transformerconv}.
-We first compute an embedding of all subproblems $j$ in $\J$ by receiving messages from adjacent nodes and edges as
+\paragraph{Graph convolution} We use the transformer based graph convolution scheme~\cite{transformerconv}.
+We first compute embeddings of all subproblems $j$ in $\J$ by receiving messages from adjacent nodes and edges as